Why Companies are Looking for Creative Building Material Solutions

 Fabric Structures Offer Solutions to Construction Sector Challenges

-Fabric structures provide an ideal solution where extra space is needed.
-Their use, whether as a long-term or short-term solution, can help reduce the impact of materials or labor shortages, cost increases or time delays that may occur with traditional construction.
+Fabric structures provide an ideal building material solution where extra space is needed.
+Their use, whether as a long-term or short-term solution, can help reduce the impact of materials or labor shortages, cost increases, or time delays that may occur with traditional construction.
 They can be leased or rented, so they don’t require a long term commitment or large capital investment.
 There may be tax advantages too, as fabric buildings are classified as temporary structures and are therefore not subject to real property taxes.
 These buildings may receive energy-efficiency tax deductions as well.

-Fast, Customizable and Cost Effective Fabric Covered Building Solution
+Fast, Customizable, and Cost-Effective Fabric Covered Building Solution

 Fabric covered buildings are emerging as a viable alternative in many applications.
 Fabric suits the economy of today, in which agile, innovative operational styles are poised to flourish.
 The Allsite tension fabric covered building is highly engineered and presents an ideal structure solution where space, durability and performance equivalent to a permanent building structure are needed in a lower cost and more rapid building solution.
 Let us help you make the smart choice for your temporary or long term building needs.
 Call Allsite today at 888-599-5112.